marjanfarahbod/SegwayClustering/README.md

 #### Products:
-geneTypesFromGTF.pkl: list of gene types and their gene counts in the file \\
+- geneTypesFromGTF.pkl: list of gene types and their gene counts in the file
-coorsFile.pkl: a dataframe with gene coordinates\\
+- coorsFile.pkl: a dataframe with gene coordinates

 ### RNAseq info and pre-processing

 Which file to download from protal

-Code
+#### code

 #### Products